Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 ```

-### Gobuster
+### Gobuster / DirBuster / DIRB

-Gobuster is an open-source command-line tool to enumerate web URIs, DNS sub-domains, virtual host names and AWS/GCP buckets.
+**Gobuster** is an open-source command-line tool to enumerate web URIs, DNS sub-domains, virtual host names and AWS/GCP buckets.
 It is written in Golang, and can be installed with `sudo apt install gobuster`.
+It requires Go to be installed on the machine.

 Gobuster checks the existence of each item in a wordlist by sending a request and interpreting the response.
 It is used by security professionals for penetration testing, bug bounty hunting, and cybersecurity assessments.